-Motorcycle laws vary from state to state, and it is important to know and understand the rules enforced in any state in which you travel.
-Alabama has implemented laws pertaining to the use of motorcycles for the safety of motorcycle drivers, their passengers, and other individuals on the roads.
-Get to know these 4 areas of Alabama motorcycle law if you’re living in or traveling to Alabama:
+Motorcycle laws vary from state to state.
+It’s important to know and understand the rules enforced in any state through which you travel.
+Alabama has implemented laws pertaining to the use of motorcycles for the safety of their drivers, passengers, and other motorists sharing the road.

 For a free legal consultation, call 800-537-8185

 Legally Required Motorcycle Accessories

 All motorcycles are different.
 They may not even have similar accessories.
 Alabama requires you to use some but not all accessories.
 The accessories you need to use include:

 - Side mirrors

 - Handlebars less than 15” above the sear

 You may choose to use additional accessories for safety reasons.
 However, the following are not legally required: